Kimono: Kimono motifs

 Many kimono motifs are seasonal, and denote the season in which the kimono can be worn; however, some motifs have no season and can be worn all-year round.
 Others, such as the combination of pine, plum and bamboo – a grouping referred to as the Three Friends of Winter – are auspicious, and thus worn to formal occasions for the entire year.
 Motifs seen on yukata are commonly seasonal motifs worn out of season, either to denote the spring just passed or the desire for cooler autumn or winter temperatures.
-Colour also contributes to the seasonality of kimono, with some seasons – such as autumn – generally favouring warmer, darker colours over lighter, cooler ones.
+Colour also contributes to the seasonality of the kimono, with some seasons – such as autumn – generally favouring warmer, darker colours over lighter, cooler ones.

 A number of different guides on seasonal kimono motifs exist, with some guides – such as those for tea ceremony in particular – being especially stringent on their reflection of the seasons.
 Motifs typically represent the flora, fauna, landscape or culture of Japan; one such example is cherry blossoms, a famously seasonal motif worn in spring until just before the actual cherry blossoms begin to bloom, it being considered unlucky to try and 'compete' with the cherries.
 Motifs are typically worn a few weeks before the official 'start' of any given season, as it is considered fashionable to anticipate the coming season.

-Though men's kimono historically displayed just as much decoration and variety as women's kimono, in the modern era, the principal distinction of men's kimono in terms of seasonality and occasion is the fabric.
+Though men's kimonos historically displayed just as much decoration and variety as women's, in the modern era, the principal distinction of men's kimonos in terms of seasonality and occasion is the fabric.
 The typical men's kimono is a subdued, dark colour; black, dark blues, greens and browns are common.
-Fabrics are usually matte, in contrast to the occasional satin weaves of some women's kimono.
-Some men's kimono have a subtle pattern, and texture fabrics are more common in more casual men's kimono.
-These kimono may also feature slightly brighter colours, such as lighter purples, greens and blues.
-Sumo wrestlers have occasionally been known to wear quite bright colours, such as fuchsia, in their kimono, which they are required to wear when appearing in public.
+Fabrics are usually matte, in contrast to the occasional satin weaves of some women's kimonos.
+Some men's kimonos have a subtle pattern, and textured fabrics are more common in informal men's kimono.
+Informal men's styles may also feature slightly brighter colours, such as lighter purples, greens and blues.
+Sumo wrestlers have occasionally been known to wear quite bright colours, such as fuchsia, in their kimonos, which they are required to wear when appearing in public.